cjpalmer330/Class-Notes/content/Fall-24/CS 4349 Algo/Exam 1 Notes - CS 4349.md

 # Dynamic Programming

+> [!important]- What is Dynamic Programming?
+>
-- An approach to solve a problem, where some part of the subproblem is repeated or reused.
+> - An approach to solve a problem, where some part of the subproblem is repeated or reused.
-- For Example: Fibonacci numbers rely on the values of the previous sequence.
+> - For Example: Fibonacci numbers rely on the values of the previous sequence.
 So to find f(5) and subsequently f(6) would both require a recalculation of f(1-4)
-- Fibonacci
+> - Fibonacci
-  - Naive Aproach is the recursive call where we return Fibonnaci(n-1) + Fibonnaci(n - 2)
+> - Naive Aproach is the recursive call where we return Fibonnaci(n-1) + Fibonnaci(n - 2)
-    - this has a runtime that is exponential (Φ^n)
+>   - this has a runtime that is exponential (Φ^n)
-  - Memorization Approach
-    - starting from F0 we store any values we haven't approached, and then in future computations we can pull from the cached values in O(1)
+> - Memorization Approach - starting from F0 we store any values we haven't approached, and then in future computations we can pull from the cached values in O(1)

+## Subsequences

+> [!info]-What is a subsequence?
+>
+> - Some sequence X is considered a subsequence of another sequence Y if all the elementoXcan be found in sequence Y _in the same order_
+> - X = [A, D, C, A] Y = [ B, A, C, D, A, C, A]
+> - X is a subsequence of Y

+- Increasing Subsequence
+  - An increasing subsequence is a subsequence Z that stricly increases from element to element
+    - Ex.
+Z = [1,2,4,6]
+    - Anti-Example Z =[1,2,4,3]
+  - Longest Increasing Subsequence
+    - Given some sequence X, what is the longest increasing subsequence?
+      - We are concerned with the _length_ of the sequence, not the value or index.
+    - If we are to find the LIS ending at X i=6, then we know, all the elements we choose in the interval must be less than X[6].
+      - using these chosen indeces, we can recursively count the LIS ending in each index chosen.
+The max of these subproblems will be the LIS of the total subsequence - 1
+        > [!example]-
+        >
+        > - X = [7,2,8,1,3,4,10,6,9,5]
+        > - Find the LIS ending at X[5]
+        >   - The largest number must be < 4
+        > - Find the LIS of {X[1], X[3], X[4]}
+        >   - { 1, 1, 2}
+        >   - Max = 2
+        > - LIS = Max(sub-LIS) + 1 = 3
+        >   - {1, 3, 4}

+## Dynamic Programming Examples

+- Chain Matrix Multiplication
+  - When multiplying a chain of matrices, different order of operations in terms of the associativity of the multiplication will have vastly different run times.
+  - That is, in terms of the number of calculations needed, and total runtime, A1(A2\*A3) != (A1\* A2) A3
+  - We then given some number of Matrices need to find the ordering that results in the least number of multiplications